~~~ The End-Time Antichrist ~~~

 | The First Beast of Revelation 13:

 The dragon stood on the shore of the sea.
 And I saw a beast coming out of the sea.
 It had ten horns and seven heads, with ten crowns on its horns, and on each head a blasphemous name.
 The beast I saw resembled a leopard, but had feet like those of a bear and a mouth like that of a lion.
 The dragon gave the beast his power and his throne and great authority.
 One of the heads of the beast seemed to have had a fatal wound, but the fatal wound had been healed.
 The whole world was filled with wonder and followed the beast.
+The beast was given a mouth to utter proud words and blasphemies and to exercise its authority for forty-two months.
+It opened its mouth to blaspheme God, and to slander his name and his dwelling place and those who live in heaven.
+It was given power to wage war against God’s holy people and to conquer them.
+Revelation 13:1-3, 13:5-7

 - It appears the dragon calls forth the beast from the sea also called the leopard beast.
 The sea symbolizes the populous region around the Mediterranean from which arise the great civilizations and empires of the ancient world.
 Revelation 17:15

 - The physical description of the beast connects it with the four beasts Daniel saw in a dream.
-Daniel 7:1-7 These four were the historical enemies of ancient ancient Israel beginning from Daniel's time as an exile in Babylon (605 BC).
+Daniel 7:1-7 These four were the historical enemies of ancient Israel beginning from Daniel's time as an exile in Babylon (605 BC).

 - The seven heads represent the foreign nations who have in the past or will in future attack and oppress God's people wherever they are.